ViniciusMikuni/OmniLearn/README.md

 # Adapting OmniLearn to new datasets

 We provide the scripts used in the paper to adapt OmniLearn to each individual task we present with evaluation scripts to derive the results shown in the paper.
 Notice that training any algorithm from scratch can also be accomplished by omitting the ```--fine_tune``` flag.
+We provide the trained checkpoints from OmniLearn in the checkpoint folder.
+Copy the checkpoint folder to the dataset folder before running the fine tunning step.

 ## Top Tagging, Quark and Gluon, CMS Open Data, DIS Classification datasets